-- 1. Project participants shall account only the following emission sources for the project activity: - For geothermal project activities, fugitive emissions of methane and carbon dioxide from noncondensable gases contained in geothermal steam and carbon dioxide emissions from combustion of fossil fuels required to operate the geothermal power plant; - For the baseline determination, project participants shall only account CO2 emissions from electricity generation in fossil fuel fired power that is displaced due to the project activity. - 2.
+1. Project participants shall account only the following emission sources for the project activity:

+- For geothermal project activities, fugitive emissions of methane and carbon dioxide from noncondensable gases contained in geothermal steam and carbon dioxide emissions from combustion of fossil fuels required to operate the geothermal power plant; - For new hydroelectric projects with reservoirs, the project boundary includes the physical site of the plant as well as the reservoir area. - For the baseline determination, project participants shall only account CO2 emissions from electricity generation in fossil fuel fired power that is displaced due to the project activity. - 2.
 Emissions related to activities one step downstream and one step upstream should be included.